mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 55 - Object Orgy/readme.md

 ![Code Smell 55 - Object Orgy](Code%20Smell%2055%20-%20Object%20Orgy.jpeg)

-*If you see your objects as data holders you will violate their encapsulation, but you shouldn't, as in real life, you should always ask for consent.*
+*If you see your objects as data holders you'll violate their encapsulation, but you shouldn't, as in real life, you should always ask for consent.*

 > TL;DR: Don't mess with other object's data.